-This prayer time occurs in the pastor's office between Sunday School and worship.
+This prayer time occurs in the pastor's office between Connect Groups and Worship.
 It is a time for the men of the church to lay hands on our Pastor and ask for God's anointing as he prepares to deliver God's Word.

-This ministry deals with copying and folding the bulletin on a weekly basis, changing the message on our outdoor sign, and giving event announcements to the local newspapers, tv stations, and radio stations including placing posters in strategic spots throughout our area for the purpose of advertising.
+This ministry deals with distributing info in-house on a weekly basis, changing the message on our outdoor sign, and giving event announcements to the local newspapers, tv stations, and radio stations including placing posters in strategic spots throughout our area for the purpose of advertising.

 Christmas Theme Committee

-This ministry includes decorating the facility for Christmas and when possible to provide a float for our local parade(s).
+This ministry includes decorating the facility for Christmas , adorning the 4th street median with lights, and when possible to provide a float for our local parade(s).